BKWLD/laravel-pug/README.md

 Laravel Pug also registers the `.pug.php`, `.pug.blade`, and `.pug.blade.php`
 as well as the `.jade`, `.jade.php`, `.jade.blade`, and `.jade.blade.php`
-extensions with Laravel and forwards compile requests on to Pug.php but we highly recommand you to use the clean and standard extension `.pug` that will be recognized by most systems.
+extensions with Laravel and forwards compile requests on to Pug.php but we highly recommend you to use the clean and standard extension `.pug` that will be recognized by most systems.
 It compiles your Pug templates in the same way as Blade templates; the compiled template is put in your storage directory.
 Thus, you don't suffer compile times on every page load.